 There are some specific interview techniques referred to as "Laddering" which are designed to specifically elicit the most valuable MEC, which are chains that are robust, descriptive, and complete from Attribute to Emotional End.
 The following article gives some specific examples of these techniques and what they look like in a live interview.

-Read "Laddering Theory, Method, Analysis and Interpretation" by Reynolds and Gutman, paying special attention to the "Laddering Methods" section beginning on the page 791 of the document.
+Read "Laddering Theory, Method, Analysis and Interpretation" by Reynolds and Gutman, paying special attention to the "Laddering Methods" section beginning on page 4 of the document.
 You will see that they refer to Attributes, Consequences, and Values as the levels in the Means Ends Chain, but the laddering methods themselves are unchanged.

 **A note on terminology: Let me elaborate on that "subconscious" point for a moment, and help make sure that we understand the difference between subconscious and unconscious thought.
 When we say that there are subconscious drivers in decision making, we are not lapsing into some far flung decision of "triggers," "buy buttons" and subliminal messaging, but instead referring to those drivers which we do not actively think about, but can be revealed through research and interview.
 For example, we see the subconscious at play on those commutes home where we have little recall of the trip, and seemingly just "appear" at home.
 We did not require some intense amount of cognitive processing during the trip, and we can recall the trip itself in hindsight, and so it is just below our active consciousness: it is subconscious.